 A video that might be helpful to learn about how Open Information Extraction works is this one:

-An Ontology created from a query stream can lead to this kind of open information extraction
+An Ontology created from a query stream of search engine queries can lead to this kind of open information extraction

 Semantics from Tables on the Web